Dental school clinics, colleges and teaching schools that offer free care.

 In some cases Clinical Trials may be available as well at these schools.
 In these cases the college will seek volunteers with specific dental, oral, or craniofacial conditions to take part in these research studies and/or clinical trials.
 The researchers who partner with the college may provide study participants with limited amounts of free or low-cost dental treatment for the particular condition they are facing.
 Call 1–866–232–4528 or contact a local college below.

-Sampling of free dental clinics at colleges
+Sampling of free dental schools near you

 University of Alabama School of Dentistry at UAB